tgeek77/githelper/readme.md

 The clone function can seem like it froze up if the repository that you are cloning is very large and your connection is slow.

 ## Updates:
+- We have a GUI!
+Check out `gui/githelper-qt6.py`

 - Added rename and fork functions.
   - **Rename** will rename the repository on the server; you will need to re-clone the repo or manually change the upstream repo URL in your local repo.
   - **Fork** will copy an existing repository on the server to a new name.
 You can then clone the fork to a new local repo.
 The original and the fork will have no relation, so if you decide to merge them again in the future, that will need to be done manually.